-Notes
+Notes:

-^{1.} All measurements are in Volts and are measured in reference to the common terminal and 24.0 Vdc is the module's input.
+1. All measurements are in Volts and are measured in reference to the common terminal and 24.0 Vdc is the module's input.

-^{2.} Value is dependent on the resistance of the solenoid attached.
+2. Value is dependent on the resistance of the solenoid attached.

 Symptom Possible Cause Corrective Action Controller Power LED/ Text Display OFF No Power to Input.
 Measure input voltage (18 to 30 Vdc).
 Check that P1 is fully inserted.
 If voltage is present and P1 is fully inserted, replace controller.
-LON Fault - LED lit.
-LON wiring is shorted or open.
+LON Fault - LED lit LON wiring is shorted or open.
 Check that P7 is fully inserted.
 Using the EQ Safety System Software, determine the location of open or short via LON Diagnostics screen.
 Use a multimeter to determine wiring fault.
-Trouble Relay is Active.
+Trouble - LED lit and relay is active.
 Any monitored device in the system including ground fault in fault condition.
 Using the front panel display/controls, view all points in alarm/fault and identify faulted device.
 Repair or replace faulted device as necessary.
-Digital inputs are not responding.
-Bad input switch.
+Digital inputs are not responding Bad input switch.
 Faulty input channel.
 Faulty wiring.
-Configuration error. - Check that P2 and P3 are fully inserted Using a voltmeter, measure input terminals with contact closed to the input (measures 0 vdc when input contact is closed, measures approximately 23 Vdc with circuit open and 24 vdc input at the controller) If input does not respond to a contact closure, replace module (verify response with EQ Safety System Software/textual display) Verify configuration.
+Configuration error.
+Check that P2 and P3 are fully inserted.
+Using a voltmeter, measure input terminals with contact closed to the input (measures 0 vdc when input contact is closed, measures approximately 23 Vdc with circuit open and 24 vdc input at the controller).
+If input does not respond to a contact closure, replace module (verify response with EQ Safety System Software/textual display).
+Verify configuration.
 Relay Outputs are not respond to an output command Bad relay channel.
 Faulty output wiring.
-User logic. - Check that P4 and P5 are fully inserted When output should be energized, measure contact resistance using an ohm meter Verify that wiring from output is not open Using EQ Safety System Software, verify that logic is trying to operate the channel.
-Serial links are not responding.
-Faulty wiring.
+User logic.
+Check that P4 and P5 are fully inserted.
+When output should be energized, measure contact resistance using an ohm meter.
+Verify that wiring from output is not open.
+Using EQ Safety System Software, verify that logic is trying to operate the channel.
+Serial links are not responding Faulty wiring.
 Incorrect serial link configuration.
-Text display shows "Invalid Configuration" - Check that P8 and P9 are fully inserted Verify that communication LEDs are flashing Verify that serial link configuration matches the host device Verify that wiring is not open or shorted.
+Text display shows "Invalid Configuration" Check that P8 and P9 are fully inserted.
+Verify that communication LEDs are flashing.
+Verify that serial link configuration matches the host device.
+Verify that wiring is not open or shorted.
 Ethernet link are not responding Faulty wiring.
 Incorrect Ethernet link configuration.
-Text display shows "Invalid Configuration" - Check that P3 and P4 are fully inserted Verify that communication LEDs are flashing Verify that Ethernet link configuration is correct Verify that wiring is not open or shorted.
-Front panel pushbuttons are not working Power OFF.Controller is faulted.
-Verify that power is present and P1 is fully inserted.Cycle power to controller.
-Text dispaly indicates a RTC Fault Power loss for more than 12 hours Using the Safety System Software, execute "Set RTC", which downloads the current time into the Controller's real time clock.
+Text display shows "Invalid Configuration" Check that P3 and P4 are fully inserted.
+Verify that communication LEDs are flashing.
+Verify that Ethernet link configuration is correct.
+Verify that wiring is not open or shorted.
+Front panel push buttons are not working Power OFF.Controller is faulted.
+Verify that power is present and P1 is fully inserted.
+Cycle power to controller.
+Text display indicates a RTC Fault Power loss for more than 12 hours Using the Safety System Software, execute "Set RTC", which downloads the current time into the Controller's real time clock.
 Alternatively, use the "Set Time and Date" menu in the Controller.
+Hardware memory fault Device on the LON system with a ground fault This condition indicates a wiring issue in which the alarm will override status.
+Requires a controller reset.